Europe's to-do list: realigning perspectives on the European project

 Expand WORKSHOP – The Europe to-do list labs – PART I: introduction to the themes, framing and common ground

-The European Young Leaders will break into three parallel, facilitated labs corresponding to the seminar’s core priorities.
-This first part is designed to capitalise on the diverse professional experience of the EYL40 community and connect it directly to the policy work currently carried forward by Friends of Europe and the Jacques Delors Friends of Europe Foundation.
+These labs are designed to capitalise on the diverse professional experience of the EYL40 community and connect it directly to the policy work currently carried forward by Friends of Europe and the Jacques Delors Friends of Europe Foundation.

-Each lab will open with a short framing by a leading expert, providing participants with a clear and accessible overview of the state of play: current policy directions, key recommendations, existing bottlenecks and the political and financial choices that will shape progress in the coming years.
-Rather than a traditional lecture, this moment will be structured as an interactive exchange, enabling participants to challenge assumptions, bring perspectives from their respective fields and identify where their experience can add concrete value.
+Each lab will open with a short framing by a leading expert, providing participants with a clear and accessible overview of the state of play: current policy directions, key recommendations, existing bottlenecks, and the political and financial choices that will shape progress in the coming years.
+Rather than a traditional lecture, this moment will be structured as an interactive exchange, enabling participants to challenge assumptions, bring perspectives from their respective fields, and identify where their experience can add concrete value.
 The guiding principle is simple: received wisdom will not suffice – we encourage out-of-the-box thinking and the art of the possible.

 With